-The flute, also called the transverse flute, is held across the mouth with both hands.
+The flute, also called transverse flute, is held across the mouth with both hands so that the mouthpiece is at your lips.
 In order to produce sound, you must blow air exactly across the edge of the hole so that half of the air goes into the flute while the other half flows over it.
 The flute is usually made of silver.
 It has a beautifully bright and brilliant sound.

-The body of the clarinet is made of a long hardwood tube with metal valves.
-Like the flute, the holes in the clarinet are not covered with your fingers.
-When you play, they are covered by the valve flaps, which are connected to each other in a complicated fashion.
+The body of the clarinet is made of a long hardwood tube with metal valves and a funnel-shaped end piece in the bottom, called bell.
+When you play, the tone holes are covered by the valve flaps, which are connected to each other in a complicated fashion.
+In contrast to the flute the clarinet produces its sound with a reed that is attached to the bottom of the mouthpiece.

 The clarinet sounds soft and warm.

 The trumpet is made from one long, narrow, cylindrical tube formed in a loop.
-The sound travels through a long horn, which makes it bright and radiant.

-The trumpet has three valves used to play different notes.
-These are pressed with the fingers of the right hand while you blow firmly (with pursed lips!) into the mouthpiece.
+You produce the sound with your lips at the mouthpiece, from where it travels through a long horn which makes it bright and radiant.
+The trumpet has three valves used to play all the different notes.
+These are pressed with the fingers of the right hand while you blow firmly (with inflated cheeks!) into the mouthpiece.

 Pyotr Ilyich Tchaikovsky is one of the most beloved Russian composers.
 He lived from 1840 to 1893.
 Among other works, he is known for his Piano Concerto No. I and his ballets "Swan Lake," "Sleeping Beauty," and "The Nutcracker."
-The piece you hear here is from "The Nutcracker."
-Three flutes are playing in the foreground of an entire orchestra-a beautiful melody, isn't it?
+The piece you hear here is from "The Nutcracker".
+Three flutes are playing in the foreground while the string instruments of the orchestra are beginning with a pizzicato - a beautiful melody, isn't it?

 Nikolai Rimsky-Korsakov was another Russian composer.
 This beautiful melody for the clarinet comes from his pen, from his work "Scheherazade."
-Maybe you already know about clever Princess Scheherazade, who told the sultan a story every night to escape her death.
+Maybe you already know about clever Princess Scheherazade from "Arabian Nights", who told the sultan a story every night to escape her death.

-French composer Marc-Antoine Charpentier composed this music showing the trumpet's high notes over 300 years ago.
-It is the first measures of his work "Te Deum."
+This music with the trumpet's high notes was written over 300 years ago by the French composer Marc-Antoine Charpentier.
+It is the first measures of his work "Te Deum".